allezViens/ridetheory/README.md

 # Allez Viens

 ## Overview
 Ride Theory helps people share rides with each other, whether it's a short 15 min. ride or a trip across Europe.
 We wanted our app to be easy and intuitive.
-There is no log-in, no sign up.
+No log-in, no sign up.
 Simply create a route, find people going the same way, and link up via email.

 ## Team